Joe-Collins-1986/minesweeper/README.md

    #### Page 2
    Once the game is won, the game duration is calculated and recorded alongside the difficulty and username.
 This is then imported to the google sheets.<br>
-   When the scoreboard page is called it presents back the top 5 scores on the specified google sheet whilst eliminating any unessesary data (difficulty - because this is on the title, time in secs - shown in proper format)
+   When the scoreboard page is called it presents back the top 5 scores on the specified google sheet whilst eliminating any unnecessary data (difficulty - because this is on the title, time in secs - shown in proper format)

    ![Top 5](readme_assets/features/demo-features/scoreboard-top-five.png)